-There were other components to this: even though the base pace was fast, compared to “conventional” interpretations, the artists allowed for fairly dramatic accelerations.
+There were other components to this.
+Even though the base pace was fast in comparison to “conventional” interpretations, the artists allowed for fairly dramatic accelerations.
 It almost felt as if this was derived from Hungarian folk music.
 Even with these distinct agogics, the quartet remained perfect in the coordination, the rapid exchange of the motifs, the transition between the voices.

 The above, deliberate divergence in character between the voices ended with the slow movement: here, the musicians like with a single soul, a single mind.
 Each member contributed to the interpretation to the same degree and with equal rights, forming those harmonious build-ups.
 Occasionally, maybe the vibrato was a bit on the strong side (for my taste), but it was not ubiquitous, rather used selectively.
 In any case, the goal didn’t seem to be perfection in the sound, but the optimum in expression and intensity.
 At the same time, the musicians avoided epic breadth, rather accelerating momentarily for more intensity than broadening pathetically.
 The quartet managed to maintain the tension even where Beethoven lets the musical flow come to a temporary halt.
 There were no lengths in this rather long movement—a top-class interpretation!